 Acetazolamide, which can be started the night before the ascent, can reduce the likelihood of altitude illness.
 If taken after illness has begun, acetazolamide may help lessen symptoms.
 Acetazolamide should be stopped when descent is initiated or after a few days have been spent at the peak elevation.
 Dexamethasone, an alternative to acetazolamide, can also reduce the likelihood of acute mountain sickness and treat its symptoms.

 Taking analgesics such as nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (NSAIDs) may help prevent high-altitude headache.

 People who have had previous episodes of high-altitude pulmonary edema should be alert for any symptoms of a recurrence and descend immediately if symptoms occur.
-Some doctors also recommend such people take the drugs nifedipine or tadalafil by mouth as a preventive measure.
+Some doctors also recommend such people take nifedipine or tadalafil by mouth as a preventive measure.

 Avoiding strenuous exertion for a day or two after arrival may help prevent altitude illness.
 Heavy alcohol consumption, opioids, and sedatives should be avoided, particularly shortly before sleep.
 Habitual caffeine drinkers should be aware of the possibility of caffeine-withdrawal headaches if they stop consuming caffeine on their excursion.

-Although physical fitness enables greater exertion at altitude, it does not protect against any form of altitude illness.
+Although physical fitness enables greater exertion at altitude, it does not protect against any form of acute altitude illness.
 Acetazolamide can be used to improve sleep, which is disturbed for many people traveling to high altitude.